ncatlab/nlab-content/pages/7543.md

 #### For simplicial objects and category objects

-We characterize below in prop. \ref{CatAsPullback} the category of categories of the pullback of the [[topos]] of [[simplicial set]] along the inclusion of the topos of graphs into that of presheaves on finite linear graphs.
+We characterize below in prop. \ref{CatAsPullback} the category of categories as the pullback of the [[topos]] of [[simplicial set]] along the inclusion of the topos of graphs into that of presheaves on finite linear graphs.

 First we state some preliminaries.